Patric Prince

 Patric D. Prince (5 May 1942 – 10 April 2021) was an American art historian, curator and collector of early digital art.
 Her collection of some 250 computer-generated artworks was acquired by the Victoria and Albert Museum in 2008, along with an extensive archive of books, journals and ephemera.

 She was born Patricia Lucina Doherty, in Tucson, Arizona and raised in San Jose, California.
 She studied art history at the University of California, Berkeley and obtained an MA at California State University.
 She married Charles N. Prince in London in 1969 and kept his surname when they divorced in 1977.
-Her partner for many years was Robert (Bob) Holzman, who founded the Computer Graphics Lab at the Jet Propulsion Laboratory in Pasadena, CA.

-Bob died in California on 9 June 2020.
+Her partner for many years was Robert E. Holzman, who founded the Computer Graphics Lab at the Jet Propulsion Laboratory in Pasadena, CA. Holzman died in California on 9 June 2020.
 Patric died in Carlsbad, CA, on 10 April 2021, aged 78.

 Prince was involved in many activities with ACM SIGGRAPH in the 1980s and 1990s.
 In 1986 she chaired the ACM SIGGRAPH Art Show, which included a major retrospective survey of computer art.
 She also organized the SIGGRAPH Traveling Art Show from 1989 to 1996.
 In 1992 she co-founded the CyberSpace gallery in Los Angeles, with Michael J. Masucci.
 Prince has also written extensively about the history of digital art, including women digital artists.